 Foreign currency risk is the risk that fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign currency rates.
-The Plan invests in financial instruments and enters into transactions denominated in various foreign currencies.
+Through the pooled fund investments the Plan holds investments in financial instruments and enters into transactions denominated in various foreign currencies.
 Consequently, the Plan is exposed to risks that the exchange rate of the foreign currency may change in a manner that has an adverse effect on the value of the portion of the Plan's assets or liabilities denominated in currencies other than Canadian dollars.
-The Plan's overall currency positions and exposures are monitored on a regular basis by the Plan, in accordance with the currency risk management program.
+The Plan's overall currency positions and exposures are monitored on a regular basis by the Plan.
+Presently the fixed income investments are hedged and the equity investments are not.